Doug Jones AO, Australia's foremost construction lawyer and arbitrator, is our industry's 2018 John Shaw Medallist.

 The John Shaw Medallist is chosen by a Commitee of past winners.
 In addition to accepting nominations from industry, the Committee at its discretion may also consider candidates who emerge from its own discussions.

-If you are aware of a suitable candidate for the Award in 2018, we would be delighted to receive a nomination addressing each of the selection criteria by April 14, 2018.
+If you are aware of a suitable candidate for the Award in 2019, we would be delighted to receive a nomination addressing each of the selection criteria.
+(Nominations will close April 5, 2019.)
 Please confirm that the nominee is aware of and is prepared to accept the nomination.

-For more information or to discuss, contact Ian Webb.
+For more information or to discuss, contact Mark Bowmer.

 Amongst the past recipients of this prestigious award are: